 - Un-weighted B or 3.0 recalculated to university standards and top 35% of class

 - Resume of activities/letters of recommendation (required)

 - The application fee is $50.

 Additional Application Materials:

-- Applicants for degrees in music education, Bachelor of Music programs and liberal arts music must complete the application for admission to the university and audition for the department as well.
+5. Applicants for degrees in music education, Bachelor of Music programs and Musical Theatre must complete the application for admission to the university and audition for the department as well.
 Students must meet the admission criteria of both the university and the music department.
 In addition, applicants will be tested on (1) knowledge of basic theory; (2) pitch discrimination; (3) basic piano techniques; (4) voice quality and ability to sing in tune.

 A standard reclassification form will be used by students seeking to change their residence classification.
 This form is available from the Office of Admissions.

 Tuition and fees are determined for each student on the basis of Connecticut or out-of-state residency.
 The failure of a student to disclose all facts relating to residence status shall be grounds for suspension or expulsion.